 Platform: Super NES

-It sees Samus returning to the tunnels of Zebes from the first game in order to retrieve an infant Metroid that was stolen by Ridley, a Space Pirate leader who’s responsible for the destruction of Samus’ home planet and, consequently, her parents.
+It sees Samus returning to the tunnels of Zebes to retrieve an infant Metroid that was stolen by Ridley, a Space Pirate leader who’s responsible for the destruction of Samus’ home planet and, consequently, her parents.

 Release Date: November 17, 2002